guettli/golang-and-vscode/README.md

 Developing Go code means working with generated files in most cases.
 It would be great if vscode could display files which were generated with a different background color.
 Rule of thumb: If the file contains `DO NOT EDIT`, then the background color should be different.
 TODO: try to find a solution.

-From method signature of an interface: Show all methods which implement this signature.
-At the moment clicking on the signature shows all places where this method gets used.
-But I am often looking for the list of implementations.

 Floating windows (like detach terminal into a second window) is not possible.
 See [#10121](https://github.com/microsoft/vscode/issues/10121)
 Now my favorite setup (one display for the code, one display for the output of the tests) is not possible: <https://stackoverflow.com/questions/75592496/show-output-of-test-on-second-monitor>